ZhenlanJi/PerfCE/docs/pages/utilities/discovery.md

 # Causal Discovery

 In our experiments, we use **BLIP** to learn the causal graph from collected data.
-To execute BLIP, you need clone the [BLIP repo](https://github.com/mauro-idsia/blip) and install the dependencies.
+To execute BLIP, you need to clone the [BLIP repo](https://github.com/mauro-idsia/blip) and install the dependencies.
 You can find the code for running BLIP in [run_blip.py](https://github.com/ZhenlanJi/PerfCE/blob/main/src/run_blip.py).
 Please put this script in the root directory of BLIP repo, then you can directly execute the script to run BLIP.